 Not to mention, there was some oddly satisfying, violent and 110% messed-up justice from Hogarth towards Inez and Shane.
 Though, consider taking this woman’s lawyer awards away.

 But if we’re going to be talking about characters switching back and forth, let’s get to that last episode.
 Jessica goes from verbalizing her potential escape plans from her mother to being completely in with abandoning her life.
-Alisa goes from still trying to convince people that she is in control (she’s not, for Pete’s sake) to deciding to give up on the ferris wheel, and Trish makes the unbelievably crazy decision to kill Alisa (nice shot, by the way) yet at the end wonders why Jessica is not returning her text and phone calls.
+Alisa goes from still trying to convince people that she is in control (she’s not, for Pete’s sake) to deciding to give up on the Ferris wheel, and Trish makes the unbelievably crazy decision to kill Alisa (nice shot, by the way) yet at the end wonders why Jessica is not returning her text and phone calls.
 Meanwhile, Malcolm finally proves himself by helping Hogarth get her leverage, and while these are great character beats, they are totally disconnected from the rest of the show, unlike in season one where all plot points converged brilliantly.
 In the end, with everyone broken, we do get a bittersweet image of Jessica at the dinner table with Oscar and his son.

 Here’s the thing about the Netflix model of releasing all of the episodes at once—binge-watching everything in one go could make the viewer suffer from some whiplash.
 There’s little time to fully digest these character decisions and their changing and fluid motivations, and worst of all, these Marvel/Netflix shows have sometimes suffered from repetition.
 I’ve been seeing comments that this may have worked better as a weekly show instead, and after finishing the season, I am inclined to agree.

 You don’t always need one central, clear villain—that’s going to get boring if every season is the same.
 And I really like the concept that our main characters really were the villains, to themselves and to each other.
-But without a careful hand guiding this character development, and by making the plot dependent on everyone’s irrationality, our characters come across more as asshole instead of “villains.”
-The writers of not only this show, but the rest of the Marvel/Netflix shows need to learn how to work with the format, because I’m starting to fear that this Defenders venture will not be sustainable.
+But without a careful hand guiding this character development, and by making the plot dependent on everyone’s irrationality, our characters come across more as assholes instead of “villains.”
+The writers of not only this show but the rest of the Marvel/Netflix shows need to learn how to work with the format, because I’m starting to fear that this Defenders venture will not be sustainable.

 3 stolen RVs out of 5.
 There was nothing blatantly or offensively terrible in this last batch of episodes, and while there were interesting themes, it did nothing more than to make me feel disdain for all of these characters by the end.